akgarhwal/go-starter/README.md

 # Internal
 Internal with their folders are using for the whole apps that will be needed to be a global function that will call in other modules. example:

-we have a message modules with their controller, repo, service, in the service we need a jwt for verification the jwt token. the jwt token function will be a callable function on other moduless, hence the jwt must be a global function
+we have a example modules with their controller, repo, service, in the service we need a jwt for verification the jwt token. the jwt token function will be a callable function on other moduless, hence the jwt must be a global function

 # src
-This boilerplate based on modules. eg: messages modules, user modules, product modules etc. and the modules have their structure based on clean architecture. controllers, models, repositories, services. the flow is controller -> service -> repository.
+This boilerplate based on modules. eg: example modules, user modules, product modules etc. and the modules have their structure based on clean architecture. controllers, models, repositories, services. the flow is controller -> service -> repository.

 ## models
 models is a struct to store any objects from database, example you have a message in your tables. then you must create your messages.go in the models folder, it's use to decode the data from database query and store it as a object